syamkumar58/glorify_god_frontend/APPDETAILS.md

 - 3/2/2024
   - Interstitial ad added to home screen which comes for every 2 hours of closing it
   - Search screen render issue fixes

+- 5/2/2024
+  - Fixing video player and tested bugs
+  - testing is undergoing